jwijffels/cran-mirror/cran-mirror/README.md

 That's it!
 It started synching CRAN on /home/bnosac/CRAN and will synch every day at 02h30 UTC.

-go to 0.0.0.0 in your browser or find the ip address where it is running and go to that address in your browser
+You can now go to 0.0.0.0 in your browser or find the ip address where it is running and go to that address in your browser to see the R website.

     docker ps
     docker inspect --format '{{ .NetworkSettings.IPAddress }}' <your container ID>